Employment Readiness Information Questionnaire (ERIQ)

-The ERIQ is used by the Employment Program of British Columbia (EPBC) to assess a client’s employment readiness, which is one indicator of need for EPBC case management services.
+The ERIQ is used by WorkBC Employment Services (ES) to assess a client’s employment readiness, which is one indicator of need for WorkBC ES case management services.
 The ERIQ is also available for optional EAW use as a stand-alone form.

 The ERIQ collects standardized information on: recent work history; skills, strengths and employment challenges; past dependency on income assistance; readiness to seek work; education level; English proficiency, and literacy.

 The ERIQ assists in determining whether a client:

 - is employable with short-term interventions

 The ERIQ supports ministry staff in developing an appropriate Employment Plan (EP) for those clients who have employment-related obligations.
 For clients who have no employment-related obligations, or who do not require an EP, the ERIQ can be used to support the development of voluntary participation plan activities.